 A website is a very important marketing tool – not just for photographers – but for all businesses.
 It’s pretty easy to get a website up and running quickly these days, which is awesome.
-But, in the midst of going live quickly, important steps get neglected resulting in a website that doesn’t really help your business.
-If you’re wondering how to improve your photography website so it can actually help your business, this post shares important steps you need to take.
+But, in the midst of going live quickly, important steps get neglected which results in your website getting lost during Google searches.
+If you’re wondering how to improve your photography website for Google, this post shares some important steps that you need to take.

 This post contains affiliate links.
 Read the affiliate disclosure.

-I’m a professional food photographer and when I was first setting up my website, I found a pretty template I liked, added my images and hit publish.
+I’m a professional food photographer and when I was first setting up my business website, I found a template that I liked, added my images and hit publish.
 It was oh-so-easy and my website, overall, looked really nice.

-If you’re not familiar with Google Analytics, it may seem a little overwhelming when you first get started.
-I found a great online class from SkillShare that is incredibly helpful for learning more about setting up GA and how it works.
+If you’re not familiar with Google Analytics, it can seem a little overwhelming at first.
+But, I found a great online tutorial that will help you get up and running.

+Next, you need to get an SSL Certificate for your website.
 SSL stands for “secure sockets layer” and is a level of security that websites need to safely send information over the Internet.
-SSL Certificate sounds like a more technical step, but your hosting provider should be able to set this up for you very easily.
+SSL Certificate sounds like a more technical step, but your hosting provider should be able to set this up for you since it comes with a lot of hosting packages now.

-How do you know if your website has the SSL Certificate?
+But, how do you know if your website has the SSL Certificate or not?
 You can check this by looking at your main URL in the search bar.
 Does it start with HTTPS or HTTP?

 If your website starts with HTTPS, you are good to go and there’s nothing you need to do.